spnda/VSC-NML/README.md

 ### 1.0.1

 - Full Syntax Highlighting Support for .nml, .pnml and .lng files.

-- #include Highlighting was temporary removed, and will be added again, as soon as possible.
+- "#include" Highlighting was temporary removed, and will be added again, as soon as possible.